ppy/osu-wiki/news/2020-06-21-project-loved-june-2020.md

 140 BPM, 5:24 | 5.96★
 *description written by [jyake](https://osu.ppy.sh/users/9099822)*

-This map by Mew is the definition of clean, capturing the essence of rhythm game based on drums.
+This map by Mew is the definition of clean, capturing the essence of drum-based rhythm gaming.
 No patterns feel out of place; no over-mapping fills the gaps.
 Although complex streams and crazy technical 1/6 is fun, I would personally like to emphasize how much fun it is to hit notes that feel like part of the music.

 Mew captures this style of mapping perfectly, with the combination of drum-like mapping and smooth SV that hits just right.
 This is a very polished map that rewards the player for feeling the beat.

 [![](/wiki/shared/news/2020-06-21-project-loved-june-2020/taiko/2-energy-night.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})